 Configuring breaking changes

-Customize breaking changes in your own way.Not every change that could be breaking is breaking for your API.
+Customize breaking changes in any way we want.Not every change that could be breaking is breaking for your own API.

-openapi-changes lets you customize which changes are flagged as breaking, so you can tailor the rules
+openapi-changes lets us customize which changes are flagged as breaking, so we can tailor the rules

-to match your API’s versioning strategy and consumer expectations.
+to match our API’s versioning strategy and consumer expectations.

 This feature is available from